More migrants arrive in Kent as crossings resume

 PA news agency analysis showed 3,136 migrants crossed the Channel to the UK in June, the highest monthly total this year.

-Downing Street confirmed the Government still plans to send migrants to Rwanda despite Boris Johnson resigning as prime minister, and suggested attempts could be made to get the first deportation flight off the ground before a legal challenge on July 19.
+Downing Street confirmed the Government still plans to send migrants to Rwanda despite Boris Johnson resigning as prime minister, and suggested attempts could be made to get the first deportation flight off the ground before a legal challenge on July 19 although Care4Calais said the case has since be adjourned until September.

 Register for free to continue reading